JMadgwick/bbpi/README.md

 ## bbpi - Calculate Pi Hex Digits in Parallel
 **bbpi** is a simple program to calculate Pi Hex Digits in parallel, it uses the Bailey Borwein Plouffe formula.

-It is a multi-threaded program and currently it runs on CPUs and some AMD GPUs (via the HC API).
+It is a multi-threaded program and currently it runs on CPUs.
+It used to run on some AMD GPUs (via the HC API) but that has now been [**Deprecated**](https://github.com/RadeonOpenCompute/hcc#deprecation-notice).

+#### Update
+The AMD HC GPU API has [**been Deprecated**](https://github.com/RadeonOpenCompute/hcc#deprecation-notice).
+It will not be supported in future ROCm releases and the HC program in this repo will no longer work with ROCm versions past _2.2_ ROCm _1.9_ has support for HC and is the last version supporting Hawaii GPUs (which I used to build this program) and so I would recmend using 1.9 if you want to use the HC GPU version.

 #### How does it work?
 Take a look at my [blog](http://madgwick.xyz/bbp-pi-parallel-calculation.php) where there's further information and a link to the paper containing the algorithms I used.